Minami-Alps Biosphere Reserve

-The Minami-Alps Biosphere Reserve is one of Japan's few high-rainfall areas, with a maximum elevation above sea level of 3,193m (lowest 180m).
+The Minami-Alps Biosphere Reserve is one of Japan's few high-rainfall areas, with a maximum elevation above sea level of 3193 m (lowest 180 m).
 Most of the site is made up of forest, with an area characterized by alpine plant communities (flower fields) and dense forest vegetation.
 The reserve is home to many local festivals, with discoveries of relics from the Jōmon Period, and folk arts traditions.
 Historically, inhabitants lived in regions with close connections to the mountains and thus engaged in hunting, fishing, gathering vegetables, and agriculture.